InovarBug/macrotl/README.md

    ```
 2. The default activation key is F1.
 Hold it to start the skill rotation.
 3. Press 'r' to start/stop recording a new skill sequence.
+4. Press keys 1-5 to switch between or create new profiles.

 ## Configuration